 The sides concur that Lucky Green only works half the time on known plaintext.
 Barkan reasons that it works when the 11th bit is an 0 and not a 1.

 The Deputy Commissioner concluded that none of the citations read on the invention, and noted that the Opposer did not present any argument as to how they could be coupled together to render the invention obvious.

 Secondary Considerations of Inventability

 The Deputy Commissioner referenced various pieces of evidence that showed that the invention answered a long-felt need, was widely adopted and received peer acclaim.
 This was done in response to the Applicants for Cancellation arguing that the secondary tests mentioned by Hughes were not fulfilled.

 The Deputy Commissioner then related to the dependent claims and showed that these were novel and inventive.

 Ruling by Ms Jacqueline Bracha Concerning Cancellation of IL 155671 to Barkan et al., 23 August 2017

-Reading between the lines, it seems to me that the Applicant for Cancellation never had a problem with the patentability of the disclosed method, but considered that the claims were too broad and included other techniques such as Brute Force which is known.
+Reading between the lines, it seems to me that the Applicant for Cancellation never had a problem with the patentability of the disclosed method, but considered that the claims were too broad and included other known techniques such as Brute Force.
 It might have been cheaper and more convenient for all concerned, for the parties to have negotiated a narrowing of the claims to specifically refer to using the Error Detection Code ERR instead of a long, protracted and expensive cancellation proceeding.